 Huntington’s NSW ACT was established in 1975 to develop support and educational programs for people affected by Huntington’s disease (HD) in New South Wales and the Australian Capital Territory.
-We help families understand and cope with Huntington’s disease, and give families affected by HD a strong single voice.
+We help families understand and cope with Huntington’s disease, and give families affected by HD a strong united voice.

 What is Huntington’s Disease?

 Huntington’s disease (HD) is a genetic neurological condition that affects the brain and nervous system.
 It can cause three types of symptoms including:

 - Involuntary movements, which can lead to problems with balance, walking and functioning;